Finding an online platform to help you sell online is a bit like choosing washing powder at the supermarket.

 The purpose of online selling platforms is to help businesses sell online.
 They may do this by helping vendors create apps and websites optimised for ecommerce, meaning they can make sales without a third party.
 Or they may provide a marketplace where vendors can list their products alongside other businesses.

-The first option allows you to list your products free from competition and keep all your profits.
+You can leverage these insights to increase customer loyalty and retention.
 But reaching the mass market will take longer, because you’ll need to create your own marketing and search engine optimisation (SEO) strategies to get business.

 Of course, there’s no right or wrong way to start selling online.
 Just bear this in mind as you review the lists below.